dgraph-io/dgraph/wiki/content/get-started/index.md

 ## Step 3: Run Queries
 {{% notice "tip" %}}Once Dgraph is running, you can access Ratel at [`http://localhost:8000`](http://localhost:8000).
 It allows browser-based queries, mutations and visualizations.

-The mutations and queries below can either be run from the command line using `curl localhost:8080/query -XPOST -d $'...'` or by pasting everything between the two `'` into the running user interface on localhost.{{% /notice %}}
+The mutations and queries below can either be run from the command line using `curl -H "Content-Type: application/rdf" localhost:8080/query -XPOST -d $'...'` or by pasting everything between the two `'` into the running user interface on localhost.{{% /notice %}}

 ### Dataset
 The dataset is a movie graph, where and the graph nodes are entities of the type directors, actors, genres, or movies.